 The first step in computationally identifying the sources of Jinpingmei is to compare the novel against all materials within the corpus.
 While it is relatively simple to identify sections of text which are direct quotations, often the original is not preserved exactly; the author of Jinpingmei clearly felt at liberty to edit materials he incorporated into the novel.
 As such, I use an algorithm based on bioinformatic’s Basic Local Alignment Search Tool (BLAST) to ensure that as long as there is a set amount of similarity between Jinpingmei and the comparison text, I identify all shared material.
 This method, and the software that implements it, is described in Vierthaler and Gelein, 2019.

 There are a variety of other methods one could use to detect intertextuality found in the Jinpingmei (or any other work for that matter), including approaches developed by Donald Sturgeon (as described in ((Sturgeon, 2018))) or by Jeffery Tharsen and Clovis Gladstone (as described in ((Tharsen & Gladstone, 2020))).
 The advantage the BLAST-based method has is that it is optimized to work in a Python-based workflow run locally on large corpora.
-The flexibility this gives me allows me to rapidly prototype new output formats and facilitate downstream analysis.
+The flexibility this gives allows me to rapidly prototype new output formats and facilitate downstream analysis.

 When I perform the intertextuality analysis, I look for all sequences of at least ten sequential characters in the Jinpingmei that are at least 80 percent the same as sequences of text found in works in the target corpus.
 I calculate this 80 percent similarity using Levenshtein distance, which essentially measures the edit distance between two strings by calculating how many edits change one string into another.
 So for a 10-character string, 2 edits are allowable.
 For a 100-character string, 20 are allowable, and so on.
 I also align and clean the results for easier display and interpretability, which includes dropping mismatched trailing characters (so the alignment dataset contains many identical 8-character strings).